 The Universe wasn’t going to let me live like this though.
 As many of you already know, when we need to be woken up, the Universe does just that.
 It was a Thursday afternoon at the beginning of May, and suddenly my Director and an HR representative set up a call with me.
 I was being laid off, effective immediately.
 I was calm, polite, and brief on the phone, but I was truly in shock in those first moments.
 When I hung up, I cried.
 I felt devastated!

 I just lost my job with the great salary – how would I survive?
 And then it hit me.
 I don’t have to do that miserable job for even one more day!
 YES!!!!!
 Haha!
 But it’s true!
 Suddenly I was like, “thank you Universe!”
 I was celebrating, because the Universe forced me to re-examine my life – specifically my career and my happiness around that.
 I didn’t have to be miserable anymore!
 It was all meant to be.
 As many would say, it was “a blessing in disguise”.
-And yet, it was scary as shit!
+And yet, it was scary as heck!
 After all, what did I want to do now?

 While many aren’t forced into finding a new career path like I was at that point, we all need to fully assess this before the Universe finds a need to kick us to the curb in some way to help us to re-think things.
 Mind you, I’m thankful for it – but hopefully you can figure this out and find what you want before this is needed.
 But these steps I’m about to take you through can be applied to anything you want to change in your life really.